-The Phoenician jewelry found in a grave in Kition must have been a wealthy person, maybe a queen, and is clearly influenced by the Egyptian culture.
+The Phoenician jewelry found in a grave in Kition must have been from a wealthy person, maybe a queen, and is clearly influenced by Egyptian culture.
 The tomb must date from the 8th century BC.
 In this way Phoenician jewelry may act as a kind of C14 method, used to see how old a certain (organic) object is.

 Although you may never have heard about Phoenician jewelry before, this jewelry still influenced our modern designs.
 Because of the techniques they invented or improved.
 The way they incorporated influence from outside, but still keep their own Phoenician jewelry style.
 And the material they used.